morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 **Cons**
 *   This could be overkill for the task at hand
-*   It requires existing infrastructure to be in place and secured (e.g. Kubernetes, EKS, GKS, Rancher) Docker in Productions is very different than Docker locally
+*   It requires existing infrastructure to be in place and secured (e.g. Kubernetes, EKS, GKS, Rancher) Running Docker in production is **very different** than Docker locally
 *   Some official Docker images are outdated and insecure
 *   It's an added layer that can make things harder to diagnose, debug, and maintain
 *   It requires some knowledge of Docker configuration which may be a high bar for entry